 Malarial protection recommended: No

-Medical care: There is a Medi Clinic about a 10 min drive away from Acorn House.
+Medical care: There is a Medi Clinic about a 10 min drive away Acorn House.

-Security measures: There isn't a guard on site but the area is generally patrolled by the police.
+Security measures: There is always a staff member on duty until 11pm.
+After 11pm the front door is locked and guests returning after this time are given a key to let themselves in.
+There isn't a security guard on site but the area is generally patrolled by the police.

 Fire safety: Fire extinguishers are placed strategically around the building.

-Money: A central safe at reception is available for guest to lock away valuables.
-Only the cottage at the back has an electronic safe.
+Money: There are no safes in the rooms, except the cottage, which has an electronic safe.
+A central safe at reception is available for guest to lock away valuables.
+Currency exchange is not possible here however there are banks and cash point machines in the area.
 Currency exchange is not possible here.